BryceWoodworth/BryceWoodworth.github.io/_posts/2015-4-27-Perspectives-Intro.md

 motivation on why it is so useful.

 When solving a problem, there is a lot of implicit bias in the way that we look at it.
-!!!! <fix me> If I were to pose problem involving running on a moving walkway, we may think a different way than if the problem instead involved two trains moving on the same track, or somebody throwing a baseball while skydiving, !!!! even though these are all fundamentally <i>the same problem</i>.
+If I were to pose problem involving running on a moving walkway, we may think a different way than if the problem instead involved two trains moving on the same track, or somebody throwing a baseball while skydiving, even though these are all fundamentally <i>the same problem</i>.
 There is no fundamentally "correct" way to think about any particular problem, in the sense that there are many equally valid ways of looking at it.
 However, not all perspectives are equally useful: In many cases